AIT-brainlab/aibrainlab.co/content/en/_index.md

 use_cases_desc6: A paraphrasing system that can turn informal Thai text to government style text.

 use_cases_title7: Medical AI
 use_cases_desc7: Assist radiologists in working with medical imaging data by providing AI-powered diagnosis, automatic annotation, and automatic reporting.
-Designed to seemlessly integrate with electronic health records (EHRs) and Picture Archiving and Communication Systems (PACs).

 pricing_title: Pricing
 pricing_slogan: Pay for what you need.